Beautiful jQuery alerts with 12 demos by using different plug-ins

 Upon clicking the Yes or No button, another alert will be displayed which is a simple alert to confirm the action.

-You can see, if Yes button was clicked, another dialog displayed with different settings like the red theme, black background, and you can close that dialog by clicking anywhere on the screen.
+If you copy/paste the above code, you can see that if Yes button is clicked, another dialog is displayed with different settings like the red theme, and black background, and you can close that dialog by clicking anywhere on the screen.

 This code was used to create confirm jQuery dialog: